hack4impact-uiuc/kiva-pricing-tool/docs/installation.md

 ```
 If you are using pip, your command line will have `(venv)$` in front instead of the `(flask......) bash-3.2$` Now look above for instructions to run the server.

-# Deploying to Heroku
-Separate the frontend and the backend into two different repositories
 The API should be at http://127.0.0.1:3453/

 To install Postgres with Homebrew([postgresapp](http://postgresapp.com/) also works).
 If you are using linux, use your linux distributon's package manager to install postgres: